A week on from flood, 150,000 still stranded in Indian Kashmir

 "We haven't had any contact with the outside world," said Sister Elsie Thomas, taking in the eerie waterworld where plastic bottles, snarls of barbed wire and the odd dead animal floated alongside underwater automated teller machines and hair salons.

-But many others have not been as lucky, and have waited days for rescue in vain, fuelling anger among residents towards the army and the state government which they said has been absent in the disaster.
+But many others have not been as lucky, and have waited days for rescue in vain, fueling anger among residents toward the army and the state government which they said has been absent in the disaster.

 As the same army craft made its way through the narrow canals, a boat of several men shouted angrily at the soldiers.